williamdev/Calculator/README.md

 # Calculator
 My first project
-My new account is williamboycher
+My new account is williamboycher.
 Code moved to that account.